 Let us begin with the apparition of language.
 The exercise of language is played out for the speaking being that man is in the 'organ-relationship'.
-The imaginary body is separated from an 'organ' to allow it to have a new function.
+The imaginary body is separated from an 'organ' to allow it a new function.
 Whatever the organ may be, we will call it the phallus.
-The phallic function, necessary and transcendental condition of any re-launching and of any new sense, is the only reference of psychoanalytic discourse.
+The phallic function, necessary and transcendental condition of any re-launching and of any new sense, is the only reference of the psychoanalytic discourse.
 With it, psychoanalytic discourse is essentially an affair of language.
-By this well-assured reference, the psychoanalytic discourse is still a stable system, a 'stabitat'.
+By this well-assured reference, the psychoanalytic discourse is again a stable system, a 'stabitat'.

-The exercise of language does much more than stabilise itself in selfreference.
+The exercise of language does much more than stabilise itself in self-reference.
 It encounters there the very impossibility of the re-launch as it has been described imaginarily.
-In other words, it is in as far as a labile inhabitant of language and of the phallic function tries to find the aforesaid impossible relaunch and encounter the real in it.
+In other words, it is in as far as a labile inhabitant of language and of the phallic function tries his hand at it that he can find the aforesaid impossible re-launch and encounter the real in it.
 'Structure is the real that comes to light in language.'